gruntwork-io/terragrunt/docs/_docs/04_reference/built-in-functions.md

 }
 ```

-This function will error if the file is not located in a git repository.
+This function will error if the file is not located in a Git repository.

 ## get\_path\_to\_repo\_root

-`get_path_to_repo_root()` returns the relative path to the root of the git repository:
+`get_path_to_repo_root()` returns the relative path to the root of the Git repository:

 ```hcl
 terraform {